 Sunday in June Schedule and Venue

 All cyclists are welcome, from casual recreational riders to road warriors to touring cyclists to energetic triathletes.
-Ride through scenic rural roads while enjoying the bucolic sights and sounds of the Amish countryside of Ohio’s Geauga County.
-A map detailing each of the routes will be provided at registration check-in tables.
-Additionally, all five routes are well marked.
+Ride through scenic rural roads while enjoying the sights and sounds of the Amish countryside of Ohio’s Geauga County.
+A map detailing each of the routes will be provided prior to the ride and also at registration check-in tables.
+Additionally, all routes are well marked with painted arrows on the road.
 The ride is based at Century Village in Burton, Ohio.

 Registration, the start, lunch, the miles 25 and 65 rest stops, and the finish for Sunday in June, are all at historic Century Village.
 With 22 buildings, it takes you back in time with an authentic Burton settlement and an impressive Civil War Collection.
 Explore the grounds or visit the museum store from 12:00 to 5:00 PM.
 Tours of the inside of the buildings must be arranged in advance (440-834-1492).

 The village is located at 14653 East Park Street, Burton, Ohio.

 |Event/Ride WILL be held rain or shine – please come prepared!|

 6:30 – 9:30 am: Check-in (look for “Online or “Onsite Registrations”) tables for map and wristband pick-up.

 NOTE: Doors to the registration hall will open at 6:30 am – to allow volunteers time to be 100% ready to receive riders.

 6:30 – 8:15 am: Ride start for 65 and 100 mile riders

 8:15 – 9:30 am: Ride start for 25 and 40 mile riders